myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-05-11T02:02:05.503Z
+>
+> I have just finished watching the entire season of The Man in the High Catsle.
+There are stereotypes about Japanese culture, but they capture the characteristics of Japanese people very well.

+btw who would have realized that this film also came from a parallel universe…? 👾

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-05-11T01:04:30.622Z
 >
 >